Showing posts with label phone. Show all posts

 Look closely and you can see one zip tie on each side of the clutch adjuster so it can't move at all.

 I used 2 small zip ties to retain it in place.
 Now I can use my index finger to press the button while riding without having to reach.
 It is also in a place where I would never hit it by accident and it does not move at all.
+This works perfectly!

 The GMRS radio can also communicate with FRS and Ham radios.
 This means others can have an array of different radios and they can all work together.
 You just have to chose the same channel.
 FRS channels 1 - 7 appear to be the best choice for compatibility with both FRS and GMRS at 5W.
 Channels 8 - 14 are limited to 0.5W so not great for our purposes.
 Channels 15 - 22 would also be good as GMRS can go to 50W here but because of that high power capability you might pick of many other radios that are very far away.